 Why are we here?
 Because we’re here.
 Roll the bones.

 I was the only non-pilot in the Aviation Physiology course.
 Many of the pilots asked me why I was there.
 When I explained I was a dentist who just wanted the opportunity to fly back-seat one day, they nodded with approval.
 They seemed to respect that someone who didn’t HAVE to go through this rather grueling experience would do it voluntarily.
 Nevertheless, I became the “demonstration model” for each exercise.
 Being hung up in front of the class in a parachute harness digging into my “man parts,” dangling there for what seemed a LONG time was an “honor” of sorts.
 It was actually fun.
-I thought, “How many guys get this opportunity?”
+I thought (in a really high-pitched voice), “How many guys get this opportunity?”

 Mind you, many of my friends thought I was crazy and explained they’d NEVER “go up in one of those things.”
 I replied, “How could you NOT, if given the opportunity?”
 However, it bears mentioning that Naval Aviation is serious and dangerous business.
 Very dangerous.
 We (USS Independence) lost an A-6 Intruder crew at sea in peace-time flight operations.
 Every time aircraft are launched, lives are on the line.
 And, I did acknowledge that I was taking a significant risk.
 But, I simply HAD to do it.
 I knew I’d regret not doing it.

 “Ya gotta take care of your hook-ups.”